livegnik/2way-poc-design/README.md

 * Moderation, governance, or content policy
 * Peer discovery and bootstrap strategy

+Absence of a feature is not an oversight unless explicitly marked as such.

 The protocol constrains behavior.
 It does not impose policy.

-## Repository authority model

-This repository is internally self-consistent.
+## Who this repository is for

-Authority rules:

-* Documents marked as normative define required behavior.
-* More specific material overrides more general material.
-* Architecture Decision Records override prior text within their scope.
-* In case of ambiguity or omission, behavior is considered undefined and must not be assumed.

-The PoC definition is authoritative for what must be implemented.
+* Systems engineers evaluating the protocol and architecture
+* Implementers building the PoC exactly as specified
+* Reviewers auditing correctness, isolation, and security properties

+Recommended reading paths:

+* **Conceptual orientation**: start with scope, then protocol
+* **Security audit**: start with security, then protocol and architecture, do not skip protocol
+* **Implementation**: read in numeric order, prioritizing the PoC definition
+* **Operational behavior**: focus on end-to-end flows

+The repository is structured to support all of these perspectives without reinterpretation.

-## Repository structure
+## Repository structure and authority

 The repository is organized by conceptual dependency and authority level.
 Lower-numbered folders define constraints that higher-numbered folders must not bypass or contradict.